 This treatment will be consistent with the Local Government zoning of the land.
 Land uses that fall into this category are Hostels, Hotels, Motels, Serviced Apartments and short term unit accommodation.

 Land will be taken to be used for primary production purposes where it is determined that:

 The land use codes within the following LUC headings are not considered to be qualifying land:

 Application of the stamp duty reductions are based on the date of the contract for sale and purchase of the qualifying land, not the date of the Memorandum of Transfer or other conveying instrument.
 If a contract has been assigned, the date of the contract is used to determine whether a stamp duty reduction applies.

-It is important as well as a requirement of law that the purchaser legally records their interest in any land they purchase quickly and efficiently to protect their investment.
+It is important that the purchaser legally records their interest in any land they purchase quickly and efficiently to protect their investment.

 The usual practice is that the purchaser will be responsible for the payment of the appropriate stamp duty and Lands Titles Office registration fees at the time either the purchaser or their representative arranges stamping and then lodges the documentation for registration at the Lands Titles Office.